pikvm/pikvm/docs/faq.md

 ??? question "My mass storage drive works (I can boot an image from PiKVM V2+), but my keyboard/mouse does not"
-    In rare cases, some very buggy BIOSes does not like HID and Mass Storage in one USB device.
+    In rare cases, some very buggy BIOS's does not like HID and Mass Storage in one USB device.
 You can either [disable Mass Storage](msd.md#disable-msd), or use the [Pico HID](pico_hid.md) to physically separate them.

 ??? question "Buggy absolute mouse on Windows 98 as managed server"